 Strategy III: GROW OUR VIEWING AND DONOR AUDIENCE through a concerted effort to build and expend our "Friends of KGTF" membership.

-1) Execute a strategic Public Awareness Campaign for Public Television that would be on-going year round utilizing radio, print, and direct mail to communicate with viewers in addition to on-air PSA's.
-2) Continue to hold fund-raising events as well as small gatherings throughout the year to raise donations and public awareness of KGTF-12 programming.
-(Intellectual and Active Groups like the Medical Association, the Bar Association, Rotary, Women's Groups, Ethic Non-Profits, Faith-Based Organizations, etc.) 3) Create a position in KGTF's staff to establish our "Friends of KGTF" membership, as the national average of 50% of all donations raised by Public Television Stations are collected through its membership, i.e., individual donors.
+Status: 1) KGTF has executed a strategic Public Awareness Campaign for Public Television that is on-going year round utilizing radio, print, and direct mail to communicate with viewers in addition to on-air PSA's.
+We have created a staff position "Development Director - Community Relations and Viewer Marketing to concentrate in this area.
+2) We continue to hold fund-raising events and have developed presentations for small gatherings throughout the year to raise donations and public awareness of KGTF-12 programming.
+(Intellectual and Active Groups like the Medical Association, the Bar Association, Rotary, Women's Groups, Ethnic Non-Profits, Faith-Based Organizations, etc.) 3) KGTF is about to invest in a computerized data management system to help maintain and attract annual giving from individual donors, this is to enhance and build our "Friends of KGTF" membership, as the national average of 50% of all donations raised by Public Television Stations are collected through its membership, i.e., individual donors.

 Strategy IV: Grow the Plant by completing the tower upgrade and digital signal to broadcast island-wide.
 Expand our production capabilities by moving into a larger capacity upgraded facility, and beef up our creative output by continuing to upgrade our equipment with the needed appropriate staff training.

-1) Complete the station tower upgrade and new digital antenna in order to broadcast a digital signal by the end of the $2^{nd}$ quarter FY2005.
-2) Continue to pursue outcome of grant application for repeaters/transfer stations for an island-wide signal.
-3) Seek out additional federal grants to upgrade our production facility and sound stage.
-4) Provide services based on availability to outside productions that need to rent out our studio.
+Status: 1) We continue work to complete the station tower upgrade and new digital antenna in order to broadcast a digital signal by the end of the 3nd quarter FY2006.
+2) We have been successful in seeking out additional federal grants to upgrade our production facility and sound stage.
+In FY2005 for a Department of Commerce -National Telecommunications Information Administration (NTIA) Grant and were awarded \$198,000 for digital upgrade of studio and production equipment for use in FY2006.
+4) By upgrading our plant, KGTF can better provide services based on availability, to outside productions that need to rent out our studio.